Claude Albert Barnett: Career

 After graduation, be began working at the Post Office in Chicago, where he saw thousands of newspapers, magazines, and advertising information and decided to start a mail-order business and cosmetic company called Kashmir Chemical company.
 Barnett's competitors in the cosmetic industry were Annie Malone and Madame C. J. Walker and to boost his business Florence Mills and Ada "Bricktop" Smith began to advertise his beauty products.
 He left the Post Office in 1916 due to poor health.

 In 1919, he started the Associated Negro Press (ANP) to provide news outlets with news stories of interest to black citizens by building a team of freelance Black news reporters.
-In 1950, the ANP serviced 200 newspapers across the United States of America, and internally into the West Indies, and Africa covering events in Africa and the African diaspora.
+In 1950, the ANP serviced 200 newspapers across the United States, and internally into the West Indies, and Africa covering events in Africa and the African diaspora.
 It supplied opinion columns, book reviews, movie reviews, poetry, cartoons, and photographs.

 In 1934, Barnett married Etta Moten Barnett, a popular concert singer and actress.
 Together they raised Etta's three daughters by her previous marriage to Curtis Brooks.
 Barnett's marriage to Etta broadened his network of contacts.
 He joined her on some of her concert tours.